electricimp/JSONEncoder/README.md

 In some cases it may be useful to provide a "raw" value to the JSON encoder.
 In order to do so, an instance can define a `_typeof()` meta-method returning "raw".
 The *string* value returned by `_serialize()` or `_tosting()` is then inserted into resulting JSON output without further processing or escaping.

-Here is an example of two ways of serialization with "raw" values:
+Here is an example of two ways of as-is serialization:

 ```squirrel
 // class with _typeof() & _serialize()